Local development setup

 Greenhouse UI

-As you might have noticed we inject a props template prepared for dev-env expecting the k8s api to run on 127.0.0.1:8090
+Note: We inject a props template prepared for dev-env expecting the k8s api to run on

 Note: Running the code locally only watches and live reloads the local code (changes) of the dashboard micro frontend (MFE).
 This is not true for the embedded MFEs.
 Run those separately with respective props pointing to the mock k8s apiserver for development.